TobyCeballos/odin_docs/docs/transactions/transactional-entries.md

 # Transactional Entries

-In Frappe Books transactions are a special type of entry.
+In OdinPOS transactions are a special type of entry.
 These are entries that change an Accounts balance.

-The following are transactional entries in Frappe Books
+The following are transactional entries in OdinPOS

 - Sales Invoice
 - Purchase Invoice